Public Art

 Concept

-A stunning mural takes flight in the heart of Rancho Cucamonga, celebrating the majesty of a Cooper’s hawk against the backdrop of the local landscape.
-The mural captures the essence of this graceful bird of prey, its wings outstretched as it soars through the open skies of Southern California.
+A nature inspired mural takes flight in the heart of Rancho Cucamonga, celebrating the majesty of a local Cooper hawk, against the backdrop of the local desert landscape.
+The mural captures the essence of this graceful faclon, posing in outhern California.

 Set against rolling hills and warm earth tones, the Cooper’s hawk becomes a symbol of resilience and freedom.
 Its keen gaze reflects the power and determination of nature, mirroring the endurance and adaptability needed to thrive in the arid Southern California environment.